BrigHT Futures @BHT

 When can I apply?

-• You can apply for work experience during the time periods below.
+• Please apply for work experience during the time periods below: we do not accept applications outside these dates.

 • While we do our best to fulfil as many requests as possible, we have a limited capacity and applying does not guarantee a placement.